 While this project is now completed, Urrutia has encouraged the Maitland Rotary Club to take on a clean water initiative.

-“We would like to repair the desalination plant in a rural area of Columbia inhabited by Indian tribes,” he explains.
+“We would like to repair the desalination plant in a rural area of Colombia inhabited by Indian tribes,” he explains.
 “The area is so close to the ocean.
 Without a working desalination plant, the water is brackish and of inferior quality.”
 Their goal is to raise $27,000 for the project.

 For Urrutia, it’s all about serving others.

 He says, “It is part of our job as Realtors and within the Rotary International Creed to serve others above oneself.
 I believe deeply in that creed.”